The 27th Alaska State Legislature, 2011 - 2012||

 Sponsored by Rep. Bill Thomas, Rep. Bob Herron, Rep. Eric Feige

-Co-Sponsors: Rep. Wilson, Rep. Tuck, Rep. Kerttula, Rep. Chenault, Rep. Lynn, Rep. Petersen, Rep. Millett, Rep. Johnson, Rep. Saddler, Rep. Gara, Rep. Costello, Sen. Fairclough, Rep. Pruitt, Sen. Wielechowski, Sen. Dyson, Sen. Giessel, Sen. Meyer, Sen. Ellis, Sen. Menard, Sen. Paskvan, Sen. Egan, Sen. Davis, Sen. McGuire, Rep. Thomas, Sen. Wagoner
+Co-Sponsors: Rep. Wilson, Rep. Tuck, Rep. Kerttula, Rep. Chenault, Rep. Lynn, Rep. Petersen, Rep. Millett, Rep. Johnson, Rep. Saddler, Rep. Gara, Sen. Costello, Sen. MacKinnon, Rep. Pruitt, Sen. Wielechowski, Sen. Dyson, Sen. Giessel, Sen. Meyer, Sen. Ellis, Sen. Menard, Sen. Paskvan, Sen. Egan, Sen. Davis, Sen. McGuire, Rep. Thomas, Sen. Wagoner

 “An Act relating to temporary courtesy licenses for certain nonresident professionals and to a temporary exemption from fees and other licensing requirements for active duty members of the armed forces; authorizing temporary licenses for pawnbrokers not currently licensed by a municipality; and providing for an effective date.”